The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.

 Let's look at what the rules say:

-In cases where consent is necessary, the controller can demonstrate that the data subject has given his consent to the processing of personal data relating to him (Article 7(1) of the General Data Protection Regulation).
+In cases where consent is necessary, the controller can demonstrate that the data subject has given his or her consent to the processing of personal data relating to him or her (Article 7(1) of the General Data Protection Regulation).

 Let's take an example: a person gives you their business card.
-You have no proof (Opt-In) of his consent to contact him.
-If you interpret it GDPR this way 🙂, then you cannot reach this prospect.
+You have no proof (Opt-In) of their consent to contact them.
+If you interpret the GDPR this way, then you cannot reach this prospect.

-But if you follow this interpretation, you will never again be able to contact a prospect, neither by mail nor by phone! ⛔️
+But if you follow this interpretation, you will never be able to contact a prospect again, neither by mail nor by phone! ⛔️

-💡 In reality, you can always send prospecting emails.
+💡 In reality, you can still send prospecting emails.
 The GDPR does not change anything on this subject, as confirmed by the CNIL (Commission nationale de l'informatique et des libertés) 👇👇 :